Noah Cobb

-Noah Cobb (born July 20, 2005) is an American professional soccer player who plays as a centre-back for Major League Soccer club Colorado Rapids, on loan from Atlanta United.
+Noah Cobb (born July 20, 2005) is an American professional soccer player who plays as a center-back for Major League Soccer club Colorado Rapids.

 Club career

 Born in Chattanooga, Tennessee, Cobb played club soccer with Chattanooga FC aka CFC, before joining the Atlanta United academy team's under-12 side.
 Cobb progressed through the academy, also appearing for the club's USL Championship side Atlanta United 2 eleven times during their 2021 season.

 On March 23, 2022, Cobb signed a full professional contract with Atlanta United 2.
 In 2023, Cobb became an Atlanta United player on a homegrown player deal.

-Cobb graduated from Atlanta International School in 2024.
+On July 25, 2025, the Colorado Rapids signed Cobb on loan for the remainder of the 2025 season.
+Later, the Rapids would opt to fully acquire Cobb in exchange for $525,000 in general allocation money on December 9.